-Figures 67 shows the typical components of a QuickStart Development System while Figure 68 shows a typical debug session.
-A brief description of some of the software tools' components in the QuickStart Development System is given below.
+Figure 67 shows the typical components of a QuickStart Development System while Figure 68 shows a typical debug session.
+A brief description of some of the software tools' components in the QuickStart Development System follows.

 Figure 67.
 Components of the QuickStart Development System